-In this day and age, people just can’t resist bringing their furry best friends with them wherever they go, and there’s nowhere better to bring your dog than the great outdoors.
 Though all dogs benefit from everyday exercise, some breeds are better suited to high-impact exercise like hiking and mountain climbing.
-If you’re an outdoor junkie looking for a loyal companion, these ten breeds are your best bet for a tireless buddy to join you on the trails.
+If you’re an outdoor junkie looking for a loyal companion, these 10 breeds are your best bet for a tireless canine that can join you on the trails.

 01 of 09